 The City of Sonoma provided the land under a 55-year $1/year lease arrangement, and ground breaking took place on May 21, 1988.
 Our doors opened in February 1989.

 For many years Vintage House was an all-volunteer-operated organization.
-Today, our current Executive Director, Cindy Scarborough manages a small paid staff of five, but we remain a largely volunteer-dependent organization.
+Today, our current Executive Director, Priscilla Essert manages a small paid staff, but we remain a largely volunteer-dependent organization.

 These volunteers still play a critical role in our success.
 In 2014, 371 volunteers provided over 12,000 hours in support for our programs and administration.
 Conservatively valued at $319,000* this in-kind labor augments our budget, greatly increasing our ability to offer exceptional quality programs in an extremely cost effective manner.

 Local and county governments contribute less than 7% of Vintage House operating funds.
 Very modest fees, facility rental income, and our members and supporters cover the rest.
 Today, as from the beginning, generous donations of money and time help us lead Sonoma seniors toward happier, healthier lives.

 *As estimated by Independent Sector’s analysis of US Bureau of Labor Statistics data, using the most recent figures available for California (2014).